About the campaign

 On the occasion of the High Level conference on the European Strategy on the Rights of Persons with Disabilities 2021-2030 on the 19th of April, we shine a light on the S.H.I.F.T. guide and start the 2021 campaign.

 In 2021 we will look at medium to large-scale actions that are already in place to achieve the meaningful inclusion of persons with disabilities and their families to the European society.
-To collect these actions, we will launch a survey on the 11th of May on the occasion of the webinar “From words to actions – shedding light on the S.H.I.F.T. towards meaningful inclusion in Europe”.
-Find programme and registration here.
+To collect these actions, we launched a survey on the 11th of May 2021 on the occasion of the webinar “From words to actions – shedding light on the S.H.I.F.T. towards meaningful inclusion in Europe”.

 In the run-up to the 3rd of December 2019, International Day of Persons with Disabilities, the S.H.I.F.T. guide was launched on the occasion of the European Commission’s event.